AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 1. One thumbstick (two axes) to control the x and y position of the UAV.
 2. Left and right triggers to raise and lower the UAV respectively.
 3. Other left/right joystick axis to control the heading (yaw) of the UAV.
-5. One button to release a block.
+4. One button to release a block.
 Only release one block per button press.
 5. One button to clear all the blocks.
+You can customise these as you wish.
+If you want to make them editable from a config file, that is neat, but optional.

 #### Error handling
 Your program should handle all possible errors including but not limited to: